-The fall equinox technically occurs when the sun crosses the equator from north to south, during which time the day and night are nearly the same the length.
+The autumn equinox technically occurs when the sun crosses the equator from north to south, during which time the day and night are nearly the same the length.
 In nature-based faiths, this seasonal shift was believed to be a sign that nature was "winding down," or reaching the final stage of its annual cycle of birth and death.
 Traditional celebrations usually involved tributes to harvest deities, since Mabon is a harvest festival as well as a seasonal rite.